inaimathi/langnostic/drafts/zippers-and-clj.md

 Seriously.

 Its logo is up top in the language bar, I was one of the inaugural members of the Toronto Clojure User Group, I [recommend it](/posts/recommendations) as a first lisp you should learn, and have for about six years now.
-I'm _also_ absolutely aware of the [shortcomings of Common Lisp](/posts/recommendations#why), and make no excuses for them.
+I'm _also_ painfully aware of the [shortcomings of Common Lisp](/posts/recommendations#why), and make no excuses for them.

 However.

 I don't like the JVM.
-It's slow as balls, its' deployment options are less than ideal for my purposes, and Clojure without it [is unlikely](https://old.reddit.com/r/Clojure/comments/6hhg1h/why_isnt_there_a_compiled_or_interpreted_clojure/diz006j/).
+It's slow as balls, its' deployment options are less than ideal for my purposes, its' error system is at best useless, and Clojure without it [is unlikely](https://old.reddit.com/r/Clojure/comments/6hhg1h/why_isnt_there_a_compiled_or_interpreted_clojure/diz006j/).
 Clojurescript build incompatiblities are, if anything, worse[^theres-absolutel-a-reason].
-I don't like the underlying [licensing decisions](https://clojure.org/community/license).
+Finally, I don't like the underlying [licensing decisions](https://clojure.org/community/license).
+These are deep reasons to stay away.
+They're not the sort of thing I can paper over with a library or two.
+Fixing them would mean a superhuman amount of work poured into the underlying technical and social infrastructure, and I'm not into it.

 [^theres-absolutel-a-reason]: There's a reason that [`langnostic.js`](/static/js/langnostic.js) is a raw JS file, rather than compiled from `clojurescript` source, and that reason is like 90% that the compilation process is nontrivial to set up.